Malaysia Airlines Flight 370 disappearance theories: Pilot suicide/mass murder

 A book, Goodnight Malaysian 370, was published in August 2014 by New Zealanders Geoff Taylor and Ewan Wilson; the authors blamed a deliberate act of the pilot for the aircraft's disappearance, but admitted they were not able to "provide any conclusive evidence to support his theory" nor any motive.

 In 2015, a former British Airways senior Boeing 777 pilot, Simon Hardy, told BBC News that the plane's route was "probably very accurate flying rather than just a coincidence", and noted that the aircraft's turn toward the north-west over the Malacca Strait allowed a clear view of the captain's home island of Penang:

 "Someone was taking a long, emotional look at Penang... there were actually three turns, not one.
 Someone was looking at Penang."

 In May 2018, Hardy repeated his claim on 60 Minutes Australia that the captain used the flight as a murder–suicide and had deliberately flown the plane over his hometown of Penang before turning right and ditching the plane over the Indian Ocean.
 He said they found these results by reconstructing the captain's flight plan from the military radar and that the captain had avoided detection of the plane by military radar by flying along the border of Malaysia and Thailand, crossing in and out of each country's airspaces.

 The cockpit had the mandated anti-hijacker fortified doors that could prevent locked-out crew or passengers from interfering with a suicide or hijacking into the Southern Ocean.
 A British television documentary, broadcast in March 2024, suggested that Captain Zaharie Ahmad could have selected manual control of the cabin conditioning system to deprive all occupants of air.

-In 2022, a retired French captain pilot and senior satellite engineer released a long report about scientific-based figures arguing of a pilot suicide, confirmed on various plane simulators in France.
-In 2023, retired engineers and pilots Jean-Luc Marchand and Patrick Blelly gave several conferences corroborating the pilot suicide theory.
+In 2022, retired French captain Patrick Blelly and senior telecom engineer Jean-Luc Marchand released a long report about scientific-based figures arguing for a pilot suicide, and used flight simulators to support their findings.
+In 2023 and 2024, they gave several conferences in which they discussed their scenario.